RainCat1998/obsidian-custom-attachment-location/README.md

 Automatically update attachment files in target md file if [Generated attachment filename](#generated-attachment-filename) contains `${filename}`.

-### Whitespace replacement
+### Special characters replacement

-Automatically replace whitespace in attachment folder and file name with the specified character.
+Automatically replace special characters in attachment folder and file name with the specified string.

 ### Should rename attachments to lowercase